 “We’re all in uncharted territory and standing together is how we’ll emerge stronger.” ~ Brad Armstrong, Vice President Business Development & Corporate Development, Slack

-Today we’re thrilled to announce that more than 30 brands — including American Express, Nextdoor, PayPal, Salesforce and Slack — have joined GoDaddy’s growing #OpenWeStand movement.
+During our #OpenWeStand movement, more than 30 brands — including American Express, Nextdoor, PayPal, Salesforce and Slack — joined GoDaddy’s small business-focused #OpenWeStand.

-Brands joining #OpenWeStand include: Acronis, American Express, Association for Enterprise Opportunity, Avetta, BrandCrowd, Brex, ChowNow, Digital Air Strike, Evite, Gift Up!, GoFundMe, Hello Alice, Inc. Media, Kabbage, Keap, Keysight Technologies, Moneypenny, Next Insurance, Next Street, Nextdoor, PayPal, Rocket Lawyer, Ruby, Salesforce, Seed Spot, ServiceTitan, Shaw Academy, Slack, SurveyMonkey and Zenefits.
+Brands that joined #OpenWeStand included: Acronis, American Express, Association for Enterprise Opportunity, Avetta, BrandCrowd, Brex, ChowNow, Digital Air Strike, Evite, Gift Up!, GoFundMe, Hello Alice, Inc. Media, Kabbage, Keap, Keysight Technologies, Moneypenny, Next Insurance, Next Street, Nextdoor, PayPal, Rocket Lawyer, Ruby, Salesforce, Seed Spot, ServiceTitan, Shaw Academy, Slack, SurveyMonkey and Zenefits.

 “We’re all in uncharted territory and standing together is how we’ll emerge stronger,” said Brad Armstrong, Vice President Business Development & Corporate Development, Slack “Together with GoDaddy, we’re proud to do our part in helping small businesses stay connected and productive no matter where they’re working from.”

-The #OpenWeStand website has become a communal gathering place for entrepreneurs to learn, ask questions, lend advice, and utilize resources available to them.
+The #OpenWeStand website was launched with the intent to create a communal gathering place for entrepreneurs to learn, ask questions, lend advice, and utilize resources available to them.

-#OpenWeStand partners are pledging to support small businesses by contributing resources (including how-to articles and videos, webinars and virtual consultations), and discounted product/service offerings, and other relief to help them navigate the crisis.
+#OpenWeStand partners pledged to support small businesses by contributing resources (including how-to articles and videos, webinars and virtual consultations), and discounted product/service offerings, and other relief to help them navigate the crisis.

 “The needs and dreams of everyday entrepreneurs are at the very heart of everything we do as a company,” said GoDaddy CMO Fara Howard.
 “We have a duty to provide entrepreneurs with access to the resources and community spirit they crucially need today.
 We’ve been encouraged by the initial response to #OpenWeStand and are excited to continue to grow this movement in the weeks and months ahead.”